ivish/pocketsphinxHelloWorld/README.md

 To transcribe a file run:
 ./transcribe <file-name>

-example: ./transcribe julia.raw
+example: ./transcribe julia.wav

-Download the wavFiles Folder to listen to corresponding files
+The transcription of the file will be available in transcription.txt